- Talk therapy is also called psychotherapy

 This guide discusses the three most popular methods of talk therapy, how they work, and how to choose the right type for you.

-Modes of Talk Therapy
+Common Forms of Talk Therapy

 Talk therapy is also called psychotherapy.
 It treats several mental illnesses by talking through emotionally challenging topics with therapists using specialized techniques that help identify and stop negative emotions and behaviors.